telerik/winforms-docs/scheduler/views/scheduler-cell-containers.md

 {{endregion}}

 ## Updating the elements

-The __UpdateCells__ and __UpdateAppointments__ are called to synchronize the existing elements with the information
-          from the active view (e.g. when the start date of the view changes, the cells’ dates are synchronized).
+The __UpdateCells__ and __UpdateAppointments__ are called to synchronize the existing elements with the information from the active view (e.g. when the start date of the view changes, the cells’ dates are synchronized).
 Unlike the Initialize methods, these methods leave the elements as they are and just update their properties.
 The Initialize methods call these methods when the new elements are created to update their properties.
 These methods cause the __CellFormatting__ and __AppointmentFormatting__ events respectively.
-        #_[C#]_

 {{source=..\SamplesCS\Scheduler\Views\SchedulerCellContainers.cs region=updateSchedulerChildren}}